 Companies that send their employees on a foreign assignment now screen them to make sure they are culture-compatible or at least, that they have the mental traits that will facilitate integration (flexibility, openness, curiosity, etc).

-This practice has been developed after a significant number of employees quit their foreign assignment which ended up being rather costly for companies.
+This practice has been developed after a significant number of employees quit their foreign assignment which increased cost for their employers.

 One of the main reasons for quitting was (you guessed it) cultural incompatibility.

 A different culture in a new place is at first the equivalent of voluntarily breaking an arm to drive a Lamborghini: it is annoying but you can still adapt and live your life normally until you don’t remember how it was to live with two fully functioning arms while having the advantage of driving a Lamborghini.

 However, after living a certain period of time in their foreign country (3 to 4 months), internationals make a new realization: LIFE IS THE SAME, and the Lamborghini is actually a Skoda.